 D&S IFCA must seek to balance the different needs of persons engaged in the exploitation of sea fisheries resources in the District.
-D&S IFCA must therefore be mindful of the uncertain social and economic implications of mariculture for fisheries are generally well-studied, the social and economic implications have been less widely investigated by the wider research community (Clavelle et al., 2019).
+D&S IFCA must therefore be mindful of the uncertain social and economic implications of mariculture for fishers in the District.
+While the ecological implications of mariculture for wild capture fisheries are generally well-studied, the social and economic implications have been less widely investigated by the wider research community (Clavelle et al., 2019).
 Mariculture installations and businesses may be socially and economically detrimental to wild capture fishers by excluding them from traditional fishing grounds, intensifying price competition or altering the market for seafood products (Aguilar-Manjarrez et al., 2017; Akyol and Ertosluk, 2010; Sanchez-Jerez et al., 2016).